Grimsly/Tasks/README.md

 ## Work/Project Examples

-__As I have been working on nothing but Xcode projects these past months, I figure it might be best for me to reference them.__
+__As I have been working on nothing but Xcode projects these past months, I figure it might be best for me to boast about them.__

 ### YMCA iOS Application